 Install Devolutions Server for Linux

 As of version 2024.3.2.0, a beta version of Devolutions Server is available for Linux with Microsoft Kestrel as the built-in web server and Microsoft PowerShell 7 for command-line installation.
-The present topic shows how to manually install Devolutions Server for Linux using Bash prompts and PowerShell scripts, as well ass how to access and remove it.
+The present topic shows how to manually install Devolutions Server for Linux using Bash prompts and PowerShell scripts, as well as how to access and remove it.

 Alternatively, Devolutions Server can be installed automatically using the scripts found on the Devolutions GitHub ScriptLibrary repository.